danboykis/monads-in-clojure/PART3.md

 Let’s start with a simple but frequent situation: the state that your code deals with takes the form of a map.
 You may consider that map to be a namespace in an imperative languages, with each key defining a variable.
 Two basic operations are reading the value of a variable, and modifying that value.
 They are already provided in the Clojure monad library, but I will show them here anyway because they make nice examples.

-First, we look at fetch-val, which retrieves the value of a variable:
+First, we look at ``fetch-val``, which retrieves the value of a variable:

 ```clj
 (defn fetch-val [key]